SUBSCRIBE

 Rick AustinbyRick Austin

-It’s bizarre to think that 35 years have passed since David Cronenberg unleashed one of his most iconic films on the general public, and we still haven’t quite gotten used to Videodrome.
+It’s bizarre to think that 42 years have passed since David Cronenberg unleashed one of his most iconic films on the general public, and we still haven’t quite gotten used to Videodrome.
 If you’ve ever wanted to see James Woods getting sexy with a TV set (albeit one with Deborah Harry’s face on the screen), Woods having a video machine surgically grafted in to his chest, or even Woods being so deranged that he makes “normal” James Woods seem bland by comparison, this is the film for you.

 Max Renn is a budget TV station president who’s looking for the cheapest products he can find to air.
 Actually, he doesn’t just want cheap shows – he wants them nasty, too.
 The nastier the better, because he knows that controversy equals cash.
 He thinks he’s hit the jackpot when his tech guy stumbles across a show called Videodrome and shows it to him.
-Videodrome has no plot at all and, basically, it’s just a snuff show featuring tortures and murder.
+Videodrome has no plot at all and, basically, it’s just a snuff show featuring torture and murder.
 Max figures that it’s fake, but he still can’t stop watching it.

 He hooks up with radio DJ Nikki Brand, a woman who likes it kinky, and they watch some Videodrome together.
-She goes off on her own mission to locate the source of the show and audition for it, while Max goes more than a little mad and learns that not only is the show real but that it’s some sort of bonkers political tool to turn TV into real life.
+She goes off on her own mission to locate the source of the show and audition for it, while Max goes more than a little mad and learns that not only is the show real, but that it’s some sort of bonkers political tool to turn TV into real life.
 Don’t ask.
-Before you know it, Nikki’s appearing on Videodrome and Max gets a video machine stuck inside his chest through which he can be programmed.
+Before you know it, Nikki’s appearing on Videodrome, and Max gets a video machine stuck inside his chest through which he can be programmed.

 Of course, Videodrome also creates brain tumours in those who watch it, so it’s questionable as to what’s real.
 Max finds out he’s been the pawn of some weapons-making optometrists who are trying to get the world to watch the show and gets programmed to kill his co-workers… but then gets reprogrammed to assassinate the creators of the show itself.
 What does it mean?
 Will he ever get that pesky VCR out of his chest?
 Why is all of this happening in Canada?
 Who knows?